anav-dev/hand-embroidery/assets/docs/test/TESTING.md

     </details>

     The issue was fixed by removing the JavaScript code and using pure CSS to create the hamburger menu.
 Code inspiration and reference: [Codepen.io | Erik Terwan](https://codepen.io/erikterwan/pen/EVzeRP).
-Then the test was updated and performanced again, check result bellow:
+Then the test was updated and performanced again, check result below:

     | Action | Expected Behaviour | Result |
     | :---         |     :---:      |          ---: |